-An assessment of the websites of the ICs carried out in October 2021, revealed that only 18 ICs, out of 29, provided public access to orders given by them since January 2021.
+An assessment of the websites of the ICs carried out in October 2022, revealed that 20 ICs, out of 29, provided public access to orders given by them since January 2022.
 To access orders of the Uttar Pradesh SIC, the registration number of the appeal/complaint was required.
-The website of the Madhya Pradesh commission only provided access to 'important orders'.
-On the Rajasthan SIC website, while decisions on appeals registered in 2021 could be retrieved and viewed, the search facility for decisions on complaints and online appeals and online complaints was not working.
+While the SIC of Rajasthan has links created for the decisions on appeals and complaints, they don't appear to be functional.